Avelino Álvarez: Playing career

 Álvarez (standing, second from left) with the Imperio squad that was proclaimed amateur champion of Spain in 1932.

 Unlike his brothers, Álvarez was more drawn to sport and soon revealed himself to be a good football player, so he started playing for the San Pedro CF in 1930, and in the following year, in 1931, he moved to Imperio CF, which was a team made up of students and civil guards, but it also served as a subsidiary and youth team of Real Madrid.
 In his first season at the club, he played a crucial role in helping Imperio win the Spanish Amateur Championship, so he was signed Real Madrid, where he had few chances.

 In his first season at the club, he did not play a single official match, being loaned to Elche to gain experience, while the few friendlies that he played for Madrid were of such little importance that not even the starters were called up.
-He thus appears as a reserve for the squad between 1932 and 1934, and finally got his breakthrough during his second season, when he was called up to replaced the injured Luis Valle in the 5th round of the regional championship.
-In total, he only played 7 league games in the first team as a midfielder, featuring alongside the likes of Ricardo Zamora, Félix Quesada, Josep Samitier, and Luis Regueiro.
-In an interview published in Ecos del Valle in November 1984, Álvarez confessed to journalist Amadeo Gancedo that at that time, with Pablo Hernández Coronado as manager, he earned 650 pesetas a month, while the main starters earned a thousand, a salary that in those days times was extraordinary.
+He thus appears as a reserve for the squad between 1932 and 1934, and finally got his breakthrough during his second season, when he was called up to replace the injured Luis Valle in the fifth round of the regional championship.
+In total, he only played seven league games in the first team as a midfielder, featuring alongside the likes of Ricardo Zamora, Félix Quesada, Josep Samitier, and Luis Regueiro.
+In an interview published in Ecos del Valle in November 1984, Álvarez confessed to journalist Amadeo Gancedo that at that time, with Pablo Hernández Coronado as manager, he earned 650 pesetas a month, while the main starters earned a thousand, a salary that in those days was extraordinary.

 At the end of the 1933–34 season, his studies took him to Valladolid, where he joined the ranks of Real Valladolid, then in the Segunda División, remaining there until the outbreak of the Civil War in 1936, which put a sudden end to his footballing career.
 He was known as El Caracolillo because of his messy hair.
 Under pressure from his family, he returned to his hometown to dedicate himself to pharmacy and develop his life by participating in the social life of Turón.